awesomerank/awesomerank.github.io/lists/avivace/awesome-gbdev.md

 - [gameboy-brainfuck ★5](https://github.com/bitnenfer/gameboy-brainfuck) - Implementation of a brainfuck interpreter.
 - [gb-save-states ★4](https://github.com/mattcurrie/gb-save-states) - Patches to add save state support to Game Boy games when playing on the original hardware.
 - [The Game Boy Archive](https://github.com/gb-archive) - A library of Game Boy related software, hardware and literature.
 Aimed to mirror and preserve old and fragmented contributions from the last three decades.
+- [gbcpu ★2 ⏳4Y](https://github.com/jdeblese/gbcpu) - A CPU and peripherals implementing the Gameboy (TM) instruction set and functionality.

 ## About